-What 6 of the 7 Countries With the Most COVID-19 Cases Have In Common
+What 6 Of The 7 Countries With The Most COVID-19 Cases Have In Common

 He says some middle-income countries globally look worse than others in this pandemic simply because they are open, dynamic societies and their case numbers are being reported.
 But that's not true everywhere.

-He points out that both Kazakhstan and Uzbekistan, two middle-income former Soviet states, have re-introduced nationwide lockdowns in the past couple of weeks despite reported case numbers remaining relatively low.
+He points out that both Kazakhstan and Uzbekistan, two middle-income former Soviet states, have reintroduced nationwide lockdowns in the past couple of weeks despite reported case numbers remaining relatively low.

 "And then in Turkmenistan, which is a much more difficult place to get information about, they've closed the borders and I don't think they've officially got a single case of COVID," Keymer says.
 "But you can bet your bottom dollar that they've got COVID."